aliuosio/MagentoAutoPatch/README.md

 # Magento Auto Patch

-The **Patch AutoUpdater** module for Magento 2 automates the process of checking and applying **minor patches (example: 2.4.6 - 2.4.6-p2)**.
+The **MagentoAutoPatch** module for Magento 2 automates the process of checking and applying **minor patches (example: 2.4.6 - 2.4.6-p2)**.
 It integrates directly with Magento’s patch management system, reducing the need for manual intervention, ensuring your store remains secure and up-to-date.

 ## Features
 - **Automated Patch Lookup**: Automatically checks for the latest patches and notifies you per E-Mail